Skilled Marital and Legal Separation Agreement Attorneys in Fort Mill, Greenville & Rock Hill, SC

 The complication of the word “separation” begins immediately upon spouses filing for their marriage dissolution, as South Carolina does not recognize legal separation in its statutes.
 Instead, the courts will issue an Order of Separate Maintenance and Support during the designated time in which they must live separately before the divorce can proceed.

-At the David W. Martin Law Group, our marital and separation agreement attorneys in Fort Mill & Greenville, South Carolina understand that navigating the state’s separation laws might require help from a legal separation lawyer in Fort Mill & Greenville, SC for many reasons, including when a spouse refuses to leave your house, or if you do not fully understand your rights.
+At the David W. Martin Law Group, our marital and separation agreement attorneys in Fort Mill, Greenville & Rock Hill, South Carolina understand that navigating the state’s separation laws might require help from a legal separation lawyer in Fort Mill, Greenville & Rock Hill, SC for many reasons, including when a spouse refuses to leave your house, or if you do not fully understand your rights.

-If you need help coming to an agreeable settlement or if your spouse files an action against you, our separation attorneys in Fort Mill & Greenville, South Carolina will remove the complications and stress from the separation process, so you can make informed decisions about your future during the mandatory separation period.
+If you need help coming to an agreeable settlement or if your spouse files an action against you, our separation attorneys in Fort Mill, Greenville & Rock Hill, South Carolina will remove the complications and stress from the separation process, so you can make informed decisions about your future during the mandatory separation period.

-The Unique Situation Surrounding Legal Separation in Fort Mill & Greenville, SC
+The Unique Situation Surrounding Legal Separation in Fort Mill, Greenville & Rock Hill, SC

 In most states, a spouse can file for legal separation to split assets, assign child custody, and otherwise live separately without an official divorce.